 The SIX prospectus requirements are similar to the Prospectus Directive, but less extensive and more flexible.
 The content of the listing prospectus of debt securities is governed by SIX-Scheme E (Bonds).
-In particular, the listing prospectus must contain, inter alia, information about the issuer (and, where applicable, the guarantor), description of the securities, risk factors, selling restrictions, No-MAC statement, information on special features of the security (such as convertible bonds, exchangeable securities, or warrant bonds), security and ISIN number, a responsibility statement, etc. In case of ABS, a transaction summary and overview must be included.
-The listing prospectus may be provided in one of the following forms:

-- a complete listing prospectus for each individual issue (Standalone Prospectus); or - a complete issuing prospectus for each individual issue consisting of an issuance programme that has been registered with SIX and final terms (Final Terms) for each bond or note issued under the programme (SIX-registered Issuance Programme).
+In particular, the listing prospectus must contain, inter alia, information about the issuer (and, where applicable, the guarantor), description of the securities, risk factors, selling restrictions, No-MAC statement, information on special features of the security (such as convertible bonds, exchangeable securities, or warrant bonds), security and ISIN number, a responsibility statement, etc. In the case of an ABS, a transaction summary and overview must be included.
+The listing prospectus may be provided in one of the following a complete listing prospectus for each individual issue (stand-alone prospectus); or a complete issuing prospectus for each individual issue consisting of an issuance programme that has been registered with SIX and final terms (Final Terms) for each bond or note issued under the programme (SIXregistered issuance programme).